cemsbr/yala/README.rst

 Linters' options
 ................

-For example, to disable pylint's TODO warnings and output grades C and lower for Radon Maintainability Index (default is D or worse), add the following to *setup.cfg*:
+For example, to disable a specific pylint warning and output grades C and lower for Radon Maintainability Index (default is D or worse), add the following to *setup.cfg*:

 .. code-block:: ini